The Secret of Success - Context

 Life Strategies Header Underline

-Retire Young Retire Rich book cover
+Retire Young Retire Rich book

-"it is not so much what you do that makes you rich or poor.
+"It is not so much what you do that makes you rich or poor.
 It is more the context surrounding what you do

 that makes you rich or poor.

-"That is why when people ask me what I do...
+"That is why when people ask me what I do ...
 I reply; 'Please don't ask me what I do.

 Ask me what I think about what I do.'